 - A. The City may hire up to four (4) winter/seasonal employees to work full-time hours at the City's Highway Yard, on a regular basis on any shift.
 The City may hire up to two (2) winter/seasonal employees to work part-time hours "as-needed" on any shift, but will primarily work during severe weather events. - B. Duties will be assigned by the Highway Yard Superintendent or designee and paid at the Equipment Operator II rate. - C. When warranted, qualified regular employees may be provided with overtime opportunities, payable at the applicable rate, during major winter weather events.

-Section 4: Temporary/Seasonal employees will not be Union members and will not be represented by the Union, and are entitled to no City benefits whatsoever (including seniority), except as defined by legal statute.
+Section 4: Temporary/Seasonal employees will not be Union members and will not be represented by the Union.